jovialis/vanderbilt-yes-api/README.md

 #### How should I use this package?
 * This API's speed is unfortunately limited by the speed of YES itself since it fetches data from the source with every request.
 Consider using this API in a batch process, uploading discovered data to a database or lake for fast, efficient querying and downstream processing.

-## Thanks

-Special thanks to VUIT for necessitating this package's existence.
-Super special thanks to the Vanderbilt Administration, which has so far not filed a cease and desist.